poissonconsulting/dbflobr/README.md

 # dbflobr

-`dbflobr` reads and writes files to databases as [flobs](https://poissonconsulting.github.io/flobr/reference/flob.html).
+`dbflobr` reads and writes files to SQLite databases as [flobs](https://poissonconsulting.github.io/flobr/reference/flob.html).
 A flob is a special type of BLOB that includes the file extension type.